mog456/ACC-RSGUI-Releases/README.md

   </center>
 </picture>

 ACC RSGUI (ACC Remote Server GUI) aims to help server managers easily edit and configure server setups.
-The GUI contains all the main elements used when concofiguring a server but avoids issues that can crop up with editing JSON files.
+The GUI contains all the main elements used when configuring a server but avoids issues that can crop up with editing JSON files.

 The app will notify users of updates as they are released.
 Push the update button when it appears to update and restart the app.
 Saved profiles should not be affected.